ydideh810/MeetroInsights/replit.md

 ## Recent Changes

 ### January 15, 2025
+- **Payment and License Key System Updates**: Updated payment integration and license key format
+  - Changed payment link from Lemon Squeezy to Payhip (https://payhip.com/b/dAc53)
+  - Updated license key format from UUID to A7THT-4FJYV-2UYKD-ESA6Y structure
+  - Updated license key validation regex to match new 5-5-5-5 alphanumeric format
+  - Updated all UI components and documentation to reflect new license key format
 - **Complete Color Scheme Update**: Changed orange to red (#FF0000) and cyan to bright blue (#3366FF) across all CSS and components
   - Updated all CSS variables and color references in index.css
   - Changed background gradients, animations, and visual effects to use new color palette